gaurav1780/comp1010practicalClassMaterial/week 08 - pre-lists/workshopPreLists.md

 - Students should pair up for this activity.
 First person does odd-numbered activities, second person does even-numbered activities.

-- Activities should be completed in file `StudentActivityClient.java` in the project contained in archive file [workshopPreLists.zip](./codes/workshopPreLists.zip).
+- Activities should be completed in file `StudentActivityClient.java` in the project contained in package `practicalClassCodes.week08` of our master source code package.

 ### Creating a list